cloud-native-toolkit/automation-solutions/boms/software/_common/TROUBLESHOOTING.md

 ## Workspace permission issues

+### Root user on Linux

+If you are running on a linux machine as `root` user, the `terraform` directory is locked down so that only root had write permissions.
+When the `launch.sh` script puts you into the docker container, you are no longer root, and you encounter `permission denied` errors when executing `setupWorkspace.sh`.

+If the user on the host operating system is `root`, then you have to run `chmod g+w -R .` before running `launch.sh` to allow the terraform directory to be group writeable.
+Once you do this, the permission errors go away, and you can follow the installation instructions.

+### Legacy launch.sh script

-You may encounter permission errors if you have previously executed this terraform automation using an older `launch.sh` script (prior to June 2022).
+IF you are not encountering the root user issue described above, and You may encounter permission errors if you have previously executed this terraform automation using an older `launch.sh` script (prior to June 2022).
 If you had previously executed the older `launch.sh` script, it mounted the `workspace` volume with `root` as the owner.
-Tthe current `launch.sh` script mounts the `workspace` volume as the user `devops`.
+The current `launch.sh` script mounts the `workspace` volume as the user `devops`.
 When trying to execute commands, you will encounter permission errors, and `terraform` or `setupWorkspace.sh` commands will only work if you use the `sudo` command.

 If this is the case, the workaround is to remove the `workspace` volume on your system, so that it can be recreated with the proper ownership.